billboos/boos/content/home/about.md

 # About

+Our group's research focuses on Earth’s tropical climate.
+We work on a range of problems involving atmosphere-ocean dynamics, land surface processes, radiative transfer, and thermodynamics.
-My research focuses on the fluid dynamics of Earth’s tropical atmosphere.
-One emphasis is monsoon circulations, which deliver water to billions of people in socially vulnerable, agricultural economies.
-Despite the importance of monsoon rainfall, there is no established theory that explains the observed variability of monsoons, and climate models make disparate predictions for next-century changes in monsoon rainfall.
-In my work, I pay particular attention to the treatment of phase changes of water that result in precipitation, as the interaction between precipitation and planetary-scale flow is one of the central unresolved problems of tropical meteorology.
-To this end, I combine theory, observational analyses, and numerical models, frequently using computationally intensive, high resolution simulations to explicitly represent precipitating atmospheric convection.
+One emphasis is monsoon circulations, which deliver water to billions of people living in Asia, Africa, the Americas, and northern Australia; monsoon winds also constitute a major component of the global circulation of Earth's atmosphere.
+In our work, we combine theory, observational analyses, and numerical models, paying particular attention to the treatment of phase changes of water, as the interaction of precipitating clouds with planetary-scale flow is one of the central unresolved problems of planetary science.